krzyszsz/ApproximateOptimization/README.md

     // (imagine we could use trygonometric functions to make a slow version
     // of discrete frequency transformation).

-    // Please note the usage of AutoTuningFinder to automate range finding.
+    // Please note the usage of AutoTuningFinder to automate range detection.

     var points = new Point[] {
         new Point{ x = 0.2, y = 33.6 },